 Matt, good to hear Harvest Queen is so tasty.
 I have quite a few of those I grafted last spring.

 It was sold as a red bartlett to me but I’m sure of nothing when it comes to varieties.
 In many cases the nurseries growing them have not fruited them.
-The pears are the red blushing Bartlett photos in this thread Here comes the 2016 apple and Pear harvest!.
+The pears are the red blushing Bartlett photos in this thread Here comes the 2016 apple and Pear harvest! - #6 by gsims1997.
 It’s true that I’ve never seen another red blushing Bartlett.
 They are a gorgeous and delicious pear!
 Some years they ripen mid July but last year they were later (August 6th).

 Starkcrimson?
 Doest that variety always ring in the American pear season?
 It is a red Bartlett strain if I’m remembering right.
 I know BPM is a an early red Bartlett type also but I think they are mostly grown in Europe.